ibm-cloud-docs/openshift/satellite_expose_apps.md

 7. Continue with the steps in [Exposing apps with {{site.data.keyword.redhat_openshift_notm}} routes](#sat-expose-routes) to create routes for your apps.

-If you configure an external loadbalancer or VIP to register with the subdomain rather than using the default registration, that loadbalancer needs inbound access to the cluster hosts and the cluster hosts need outbound access to the loadbalancer.
+If you configure an external load balancer or VIP to register with the subdomain rather than using the default registration, that load balancer needs inbound access to the cluster hosts and the cluster hosts need outbound access to the loadbalancer.
 {: note}